mozilla-services/GitHub-Audit/docs/checklist.md

 ### Ongoing Operations

--   [ ] A developer should be designated to triage all reported supply chain vulnerabilities.
+-   [ ] A developer should be designated to triage all reported dependency vulnerability alerts.
 -   [ ] When appropriate, vulnerabilities which do not apply to the usage in that repository should be resolved with the reason documented.